 8. Ask for email confirmation

 If the university decides to give you a verbal offer, ask them to confirm their offer and how long it stands for in an email.
-This will ensure that there is no room for misinterpretation, and if there are any problems later with your Clearing choice not being accepted by the university then you have written evidence to support your claims, which will make your position much stronger.

 9. Be persistent and flexible

 If at first you don't succeed, just keep trying.
 Even if you have an offer, you can keep calling universities and getting more offers before deciding which one to add as your Clearing choice on Ucas Hub.